encord-team/encord-active/README.md

 ## ❓ What is Encord Active?

-[Encord Active][encord-active-landing] is an open-source tookit to test, validate, and evaluate your models and surface, curate, and prioritize the most valuable data for labeling to supercharge model performance.
+[Encord Active][encord-active-landing] is an open-source toolkit to test, validate, and evaluate your models and surface, curate, and prioritize the most valuable data for labeling to supercharge model performance.

 Use Encord Active to: